-RISE eX-detainees wholeheartedly welcome the action taken by over 100 musicians who have divested from Australia’s abusive Refugee detention industry.
-RISE eX-detainees have been working with a group of Australian based musicians over the last three years via Eclipse, a musicians collective, to achieve this important solidarity pledge.
+RISE eX-detainees wholeheartedly welcome the action taken by over 100 musicians and artists who have divested from Australia’s abusive Refugee detention industry.
+RISE eX-detainees have been working with a group of Australian based musicians and artists over the last three years via Eclipse, a musicians and artists collective, to achieve this important solidarity pledge.

 RISE strives to abolish mandatory detention of Asylum seekers in and outside Australia, whether it be one day, two days or more.
 We eX-detainees strive for self-determination where eX-detainees and detainees are in charge of the public discourse in which our community is addressed and talked about.

-eX-detainee and RISE director, said “while we commend all the musicians who signed the pledge, we also acknowledge that this is long overdue.
+eX-detainee and RISE director, said “while we commend all the musicians and artists who signed the pledge, we also acknowledge that this is long overdue.
 Such solidarity actions help our eX-detainee community to get closer to our goal to abolish Refugee mandatory detention policies and shut down detention centres permanently.
 We must put pressure on all those organisations and individuals who benefit from the Refugee detention business.
 Our oppressed lives are not your capitalist pay walls”.

 The musicians and artists who have pledged to divest